api2cart/javascript-sdk/docs/ProductApi.md

   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  'brandIds': "4,5", // String | Retrieves brands specified by brand ids 'categoryId': "6", // String | Retrieves product brands specified by category id 'parentId': "6", // String | Retrieves brands specified by parent id 'storeId': "1", // String | Store Id
+  'langId': "3", // String | Language id
+  'findWhere': "name", // String | Entity search that is specified by the comma-separated unique fields 'findValue': "Phone", // String | Entity search that is specified by some value 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date 'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
   'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'brandIds': "4,5", // String | Retrieves brands specified by brand ids 'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'categoryId': "6", // String | Retrieves product brands specified by category id 'storeId': "1", // String | Store Id
-  'langId': "3", // String | Language id
-  'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
-  'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
-  'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
-  'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
-  'parentId': "6", // String | Retrieves brands specified by parent id 'responseFields': "{return_code,return_message,pagination,result}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'findWhere': "name", // String | Entity search that is specified by the comma-separated unique fields 'findValue': "Phone" // String | Entity search that is specified by some value };
+};
 apiInstance.productBrandList(opts, (error, data, response) => {
   if (error) {